CloudLabsAI-Azure/Defender-for-Cloud/modules/module3-dashboards.md

 ## Validation

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-- Hit the Validate button for the corresponding task. you will receive a success message.
+   > - Hit the Validate button for the corresponding task.
+You can proceed to the next task if you receive a success message.
-- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    <validation step="50caa03f-b05a-4972-b997-ccbd606bb35c" />